Facebook

 The properties of Phippsburg Land Trust are open to all, year round, free of admission from dawn to dusk.

-Fall/Winter Hiking at PLT
+Summer Hiking at PLT

-Please refrain from walking off the trail to avoid muddy/icy spots.
+Please refrain from walking off the trail to avoid muddy spots.
 Walking off the trail to avoid mud or water widens the trail, and in the long run will make the puddle/mud problems worse.
 If you find a section of trail that you think requires our immediate attention, please email us at Stewardship@phippsburglandtrust.org and we will asses the problem.

 Questions can be directed to phone 443 5993 and we will be glad to get back to you.